 Now let’s talk about these healthy sausage balls.

 - You can substitute regular all-purpose flour in place of the white wheat flour if that’s what you have.

 - I prefer hot Italian turkey sausage, but mild is great for a group setting if you’re not sure everyone wants it spicy.
-You can also substitute regular sausage, just be sure to drain any extra fat after it’s cooked.
+You can also substitute regular pork sausage.
+Just be sure to drain any extra fat after it’s cooked.

 - The sausage for these balls needs to be cooked.
 To do that, add your raw sausage to a large skillet over medium heat and cook for about 8 minutes, breaking it up with a spatula as it cooks so it’s in small crumbles.

 - These are best warm from the oven, but they’re still delicious as they cool down, so it’s perfect for leaving out at a party or taking to a neighbor’s house.

 Finally, if you have any leftovers, these healthy sausage balls freeze great!
 Just defrost in the refrigerator and warm up in the microwave when you want to enjoy them again!

 Cheers to the holiday season and to making new memories and new traditions with friends and family.